erickhan/pxdocs/content/reference/CLI/storagepolicy.md

 ```
 **Note**:

-* Specs such as `replication 2` , snapshot policy `weekly Sunday@08:30,keep last 8` and `sticky` set to volume
+* Specs such as `replication 2`, snapshot policy `weekly Sunday@08:30,keep last 8`, and `sticky` are all present on the volume inspect
-* Specifying custom policy will override, default storage policy if any
+* Specifying a custom policy will override the default storage policy

-## Storage Policy Parameters
+## Storage Policy options

-`pxctl storage policy create` show the available options through the –help command, description of how those options applied is as below :
+`pxctl storage policy create --help` shows the available options you can have in a storage policy.
+A description of how those options can be used is described below.

 ```
 a) If below flags are specified while creating storage policy,  volume creation will have respective spec applied.